 · The importance to increase the quality and the use of legal channels to make sure that children can arrive in Europe without going through the danger of perilous and unsafe journeys across countries – good practices and successful stories?

 · Good practices in third countries in terms of supporting displaced children, providing realistic and reliable information about the situation in Europe and the existing options to move regularly across borders?

 European developments, two years after the adoption of the Commission Communication on Protecting Children in migration

 An analysis of the implementation of European guidance at national level, highlighting specifically in which areas we can see progress and where national policies are still lagging behind

 The conference will discuss how to make sure that politicians will explicitly commit to the protection of children in migration and on bringing forward the conference recommendations when elected

-A campaign will be launched, calling for politicians to confirm their commitment by including specific wording in their narratives before and after the elections, focusing on making sure that all children will be accounted for in Europe and treated without discrimination, also in view of preventing disappearances, and in full respect of the Convention of the Rights of the Child.
+A campaign will be launched during the event, calling for politicians to confirm their commitment to specific protection measures, before and after the elections, focusing on making sure that all children will be accounted for in Europe and treated without discrimination, also in view of preventing disappearances, and in full respect of the Convention of the Rights of the Child.